Dayne-Game/Coding-Journal/C# Journal/Journal.md

     //Execute the else block
 }
 ```
-This statement is true because the values are both the same.
+This statement is true because the values are both the same and doesn't check the type.

 JavaScript Example 2 (3 equals):
 ---